cunhapatrick/boilerplate-nodejs/readme.md

 2. layout -> layout template pattern of most views
 3. partials -> portion of view components are storage here (Ex: header,footer, etc...)
 4. general -> the rest of the view remain inside the root of view directory

+# Initial Configuration

+`$ yarn`
+`$ yarn sequilize-cli db:migrate`
+goto src/config/env/.env.example copy and paste it, after that rename to .env and set the variables `$ yarn dev`